 I am all for mixing metals.
 My china is silver-lined, the flatware is gold, and the candlesticks and pillar candle holders are brass and silver.
 I also used green glass candlesticks to add a different texture and color.

 The centerpiece contains one long piece of thin garland, pine cones, and pomegranates.

 Farmhouse Christmas Table Decor

-I wanted to bring an outdoorsy farmhouse feel to the plates so they weren’t too fancy so I stacked these small wood pieces and tide the name cards to them with twine.
-I had these old school ski poles so I ran them down the center of the runner to tie the plates and centerpiece together.
+I wanted to bring an outdoorsy farmhouse feel to the plates so they weren’t too fancy, so I stacked these small wood pieces and tied the name cards to them with twine.
+I highly recommend my favorite white fine point marker to label them!

 Silver and Gold Christmas Table Decor

-Wishing you and yours a fabulous holiday season spent around a table laughing over old memories and creating new ones.
+Wishing you and yours a fabulous holiday season spent around a table, laughing over old memories and creating new ones.